howardchina/MonoLoT/README.md

 ...
 ```

-Second, some image preprocessing is necessery such as undistort, filter static frames, and data split.
+Second, some image preprocessings are necessery such as undistort, filter static frames, and data split.

 Take ```c3vd_v2``` for instance, the following script should be processing: